stuartellis/stuartellis-site-hugo/content/articles/powershell.md

 # Accessing Remote Systems #

 By default, PowerShell accesses remote systems by connecting to the Windows Remote Management (WinRM) service on those systems, using the WS-MAN protocol.
-Microsoft are adding SSH support to Windows and PowerShell as an alternative to WinRM and WS-MAN.
+Microsoft have added [SSH support](https://docs.microsoft.com/en-us/powershell/scripting/learn/remoting/ssh-remoting-in-powershell-core) as an alternative to WinRM and WS-MAN.

 Current versions of Windows Server enable WinRM, and allow users with administrative rights to log in.
 For other versions of Windows, you must first run the *Enable-PSRemoting* cmdlet to set up remote access.